The Institution of Structural Engineers The Institution of Structural Engineers

 The Structural Engineer

-All excavation work is potentially hazardous; the collapse of excavation faces can have serious consequences, both for life and purely as an economic loss.
+This article discusses excavation work and the serious consequences a collapse of excavation entails, both for life and purely as an economic loss.

 Publish Date – 4 January 2016